nick42d/youtui/README.md

 Where possible, the app will use use an asynchronous mode of operation (such as futures::join! and tokio::select) over parallel equivalents such as tokio::spawn and thread::spawn.
 1. Avoid cloning: Where possible, the app will avoid cloning as a method to beat the borrow checker.
 Instead, we will try to safely borrow.
 1. Encode state into the type system: Where possible use the type system to represent actions that are not possible in the current state.
-## Design principles
-I am aiming to follow the following design principles
-1. Discoverability
-The app should limit the cognitive load required to memorise commands and should instead provide mechanisms for the user to discover non-obvious commands.
-E.g commands that require multiple keypresses should display context menus for the subsequent presses like Kakoune or Helix.
 ## Roadmap
 ### Application
 - [ ] Offline cache